 A dog’s senses are more acute than ours, always try to make allowances for this when spraying perfumes, lighting scented candles or squirting air fresheners.
 Try to do these things away fro. your dog, or better still, avoid using them altogether.
 You should also never smoke around your dog.

 Be gentle and mindful when pulling the leash.

 Yanking it violently is painful and can damage nerves and bones in the neck.
 The pain can travel down the legs.

 Neither dogs nor humans like to be yelled at.
 Yelling is counter-productive and only results in an anxious dog.
 Instead of yelling, lower your tone of voice.

 Never yell your dog’s name when he does something bad.
 Doing so will let your dog associate his name negatively

 7. Petting On The Head

-Dogs don’t like this and consider it rude.
-Dogs don’t do this to each other.
 Dogs would rather be petted on the shoulder, chest, and base of the neck.
-Try to go through the side rather than over the head to not appear threatening.
+Try to go through the side rather than over the head as to not appear intimidating.

 Even the nicest and friendliest dog would growl and even bite when constantly getting disturbed during sleep.
 Let sleeping dogs lie.